The 8 Singing Voice Types: Find Out Yours Here!

-The Contralto is the lowest female singing voice and like the Basses and Countertenors, they’re quite rare.
+The Contralto is the lowest of the female voice types and like the Basses and Countertenors, they’re quite rare.

 The Contralto has a tessitura of around an E3-E5 and a good amount of vocal weight.

-The Alto is the second lowest female voice type and has a tessitura of F3-F5.
+The Alto vocal range is the second lowest of the female voice types and has a tessitura of F3-F5.